data quality issues

 The real problems with data quality aren’t just the obvious mistakes like duplicate records or missing fields.
 They run deeper.

 Another overlooked issue is data decay.
-Information gets old.
-People move, change jobs, update their contact details, but many companies don’t have processes to refresh their data regularly.
-A CRM full of outdated data actively hurts your ability to build relationships and close deals.
+Information gets old fast.
+People change jobs, move, and update their contact details.
+If your CRM is full of outdated information (GDPR fines for storing ex-employee data), you’re actively hurting your ability to build relationships and close deals.
+Gartner says around 3% of data decays each month.

-Then there’s the problem of hidden data.
-Data that gets siloed in one part of the organization and is never shared with others.
-Sales might have critical insights about a customer that marketing never sees, simply because the systems don’t talk to each other.
-This lack of data flow results in lost opportunities & incomplete customer profiles.
+This is data that’s trapped in one part of your organization and never shared with others.
+Your sales team might have critical insights about a customer that marketing never sees, simply because the systems don’t talk to each other.

 Last but not least, data bias is a silent killer.
 If your data is skewed or incomplete, it leads to biased decisions.
 Whether it’s sales forecasting, customer segmentation, or product development, decisions based on bad data can steer the entire business in the wrong direction.